 Active management by top fund managers to generate higher returns with lower risk

-The Portfolio has been constructed to benefit from the collective wisdom of the underlying funds to generate the best possible risk-adjusted returns through exposure to a diverse basket of companies across Chinese equities, and this has proven to be successful historically compared to the market.
-China is unique in that there is no single market index that represents the broad market well.
-Due to the narrow scope of some of its various indexes it is even difficult to track what the overall Chinese market has done.
-We present the four major indexes that people use to track the China market overseas with the MSCI Golden Dragon being the broader measure including Taiwan, Hong Kong markets.
-Across the various indexes the Endowus China Equities portfolio has generated good returns adjusted for risk and represents the opportunity to expose yourself to the broader Greater China markets.
+The table below shows the four major indices that people use to track the China market overseas, with the MSCI Golden Dragon being the broader measure including the Taiwan and Hong Kong markets.
+Across the various indices, the Endowus China Equities portfolio has generated good returns adjusted for risk and represents the opportunity to expose yourself to the broader Greater China markets.

-Ongoing assessment of underlying funds by Endowus Investment Office
+Ongoing assessment of underlying funds by the Endowus Investment Office

 Portfolio allocation and cost

 Detailed market breakdown and selected portfolio holdings